Seeing the Source Program

 For more information, see our Frequently Asked Questions.

-Once the bus arrives Naturalists board and provide a welcome and brief introduction.
-Students then off-load bus for a bathroom break followed by a slide show overview of the Watershed, wildlife, and water system.
+Once the bus arrives, naturalists board and give a welcome and brief introduction.
+Students then leave the bus for a bathroom break, followed by a slide show overview of the Watershed, wildlife, and water system.
 “Seeing the Source” students are asked to leave their lunches and bags on the bus.
 50 minutes.